How MSTR "Works"

 NAV = $100M BTC - $30M debt = $70M

 In this case, the MSTR NAV has dropped by nearly 60%, which is more than the 50% decline in Bitcoin’s value.
 Simply put, MSTR’s debt amplifies losses when Bitcoin’s price falls.
-If Bitcoin keeps dropping, MSTR could be forced to sell Bitcoin to meet debt obligations, locking in losses and further reducing NAV.
-This downside leverage highlights the fact that, while MSTR’s strategy boosts gains when Bitcoin rises, it also magnifies losses when Bitcoin falls.
+If Bitcoin keeps dropping, at some point, there’s a chance MSTR would need to sell its Bitcoin to meet debt obligations.
+However…

 Riding the waves